Cybersecurity Tools & Resources

 - https://packettotal.com/ - PacketTotal does for network packet captures what VirusTotal does for malware samples: it performs cursory analysis of the file and highlights interesting information for analysts.
-PacketTotal also offers an indicator lookup feature.
+While it would be inappropriate for a defensive cyber analyst to upload PCAP from a government network to this service, PacketTotal also offers an indicator lookup feature.
 This can provide analysts with helpful contextual information such as whether or not anyone else has observed and flagged a particular domain or IP address in their network traffic.

 - https://lots-project.com/ - The Living Off Trusted Sites (LOTS) project lists legitimate domains adversaries have co-opted for their own purposes.

 - https://labs.inquest.net/ - InQuest Labs offers several interesting lookup tools that tie in well with each other and other external services listed here.
 Its reputation database (REP-DB) provides IP look ups, and its indicator of compromise database (IOC-DB) allows analysts to search for domains, URLs, IP addresses, and hashes.
 InQuest Labs also provides free API access to these services for integration into tools like Jupyter notebooks.

 - https://ipinfo.io/ - IP Info provides basic information about IP addresses such as geolocation and registrant.
 Its generous free tier makes this a great tool for bulk IP enrichment for basic contextual information.